 My primary research interests are in philosophy of science and epistemology.
-My goal is to contribute to a deeper understanding of some of the most fundamental features of science.
-This is not only of philosophical interest, but also touches directly on the role science plays in our society.
-I also do work in philosophy of physics, in which I engage with some contentious and conceptually challenging aspects of science.
+My goal is to contribute to a deeper understanding of some of the most fundamental features of science, but I am also convinced that philosophy of science should be socially engaged.
+Consequently my research programme has both a theoretical and a more applied dimension.

 Weighing Evidence Reliably

-One of my key research projects investigates how we should take appropriate account of the reliability of our sources of information.
+My main research project investigates how we should take appropriate account of the reliability of our sources of information.
 This work is funded by a Veni grant from the Dutch Science Foundation (NWO).
 We learn from what others tell us all the time, yet others are not always reliable.
 The aim of the project is to determine how we should factor considerations about the reliability of our sources of information into our overall procedures for weighing evidence.

-The methodology involves applying analytical and formal tools, particularly probabilistic modeling (Bayesian network models), to the problem.
-I also focus on two in-depth case studies; namely, how we take account of the reliability of scientific experts on climate change, and how we take account of the reliability of eyewitnesses in courtrooms.
+The project analyses this basic epistemological problem in the context of two specific practical case studies, as well as in the theoretical context of discussions of scientific realism.
+The first case study concerns taking account of the reliability of eyewitnesses in courtrooms, and the second concerns taking account of the reliability of scientific experts on climate change.
 The work in this project will inform efforts to evaluate and improve current procedures for evidence assessment in scientific and legal domains.
 Interfacing with practitioners in these areas will be facilitated by involvement in the Kenniscentrum Filosofie Groningen, which has worked with the legal profession in the Groningen area, the Society for Risk Analysis and Glocomnet, a network with a focus on dealing with uncertainty in decision-making in a complex world.

 Frameworks in science